 Motivation & Scope:

-Conference goals and topics to be covered.
-Each topical should target a minimum of 30 presentations and should encompass both invited and contributed papers (typically 25 invited and 15 contributed).
+Include the goals and topics to be covered.
+Each topical should target a minimum of 30-40 presentations and should encompass both invited and contributed papers (typically 25 invited speakers and 15 contributed speakers).

 Mentorship, Networking, & Outreach:

-A few ideas for events to provide mentorship to students, local excursions, networking amongst the attendees, lab automation hackathons and outreach to local chapters.
+Include your ideas for ancillary events that may provide mentorship to students, local excursions, networking amongst the attendees, lab automation hackathons, and outreach to local chapters.